 Esposito first broke into the NHL in 1968-69, playing in 13 games for the Montreal Canadiens before being claimed by the Chicago Blackhawks.
 As a result, 1969-70 was Esposito’s true rookie season, as he played 63 games for the Blackhawks and was simply amazing.

 In his rookie campaign, Esposito was the backbone of the Blackhawks, winning 38 games including an incomprehensible 15 shutouts, both totals which led the NHL.
 On top of his sheer ability to win, he posted a 2.17 goals-against average (GAA), the best average of all full-time goaltenders.
 As a result, he earned numerous individual rewards.
 Undoubtedly, Esposito secured the Calder Trophy, however, he also was awarded the Vezina Trophy as the league’s top goaltender and named a first-team all-star.

 Terry Sawchuk (1950-51)

 In 1950-51, Sawchuk compiled arguably the greatest rookie season for a goaltender in NHL history.

 As a rookie, Sawchuk played in all 70 of the Detroit Red Wings’ games during the season.
 In fact, he played every single minute, 4200 to be exact, a feat which he accomplished three times in his career.

 In those 70 games, Sawchuk recorded 44 wins, a 1.99 GAA and an incredible 11 shutouts which were tops in the league during the 1950-51 season.
 Resulting from a simply phenomenal season, he was awarded the Calder Trophy as rookie of the year and was also named a first-team all-star.
 He would go on to win both the Stanley Cup and Vezina four times in his illustrious career and was a seven-time all-star.

 Sidney Crosby (2005-06)

-Crosby is arguably the best player in the NHL today, so it may come as a surprise to some to learn that he did not win the Calder as the rookie of the year in his first season in the league, similar to Gretzky.
+Crosby is one of the greatest players in NHL history, so it may come as a surprise to some to learn that he did not win the Calder as the rookie of the year in his first season in the league, similar to Gretzky.

 In Crosby’s case, his Russian rival in Ovechkin secured the Calder, however, this by no means insinuates that he had a poor rookie campaign.
 In fact, he had one of the most dominant rookie seasons in recent NHL history.